rutvikk99/synapse/demos/module2/README.md

     ![The run button is highlighted in the query toolbar.](media/synapse-studio-query-toolbar-run.png "Run")

     You should see a performance improvement executing against the new Hash table compared to the first time we ran the script against the Heap table.
-In our case, the query executed in about half the time.
+In our case, the query executed in about 35 seconds.

     ![The script run time of 6 seconds is highlighted in the query results.](media/sale-hash-result.png "Hash table results")